mvolkmann/context-easy/README.md

 they should make a copy of the state object, modify the copy, and return it.
 Consider using the lodash function `deepClone` to create the copy.

+## Browser Devtools

+A nice feature of Redux is the ability to use redux-devtools.
+It supports viewing all the actions that have been dispatched and the state after each action has been processed.

+It also supports "time travel debugging" which shows the state of the UI after a selected action.
+In truth I rarely use time travel debugging.

+The `log` feature of context-easy outputs a description of each context method call and the state after the call.
+This is somewhat of a replacement for what redux-devtools provides.

+react-devtools displays the data in a context when its `Provider` element is selected.
+It is updated dynamically when context data changes.

 ## Example app